contensis/contensis.github.io/dotnet-src/search/query-operators.md

 );
 ```

----

 ### LessThan

-In the example any item that has a field called *first* and a value that is less than to 7 would be returned.
+In the example any item that has a field called *first* and a value that is less than *7* would be returned.

 ```cs
 var query = new Query(